The 5 Best RV Toilets – Quality, Comfort, Performance

 • 2 mounting brackets and knobs.

-• 6 feet wiring for internal fan.
+• 6 feet of wiring for the internal fan.

 • Fuse holder and fuse for direct battery attachment.

-• 4 mounting bolts and Allen wrench.
+• 4 mounting bolts and an Allen wrench.

 Its measurements are: